 - Intellectual property – Make sure that you will own all the IP of the product.
 Everything created by the nearshore development team should be considered as a work product and become your ownership at the end of the work.
 Be careful about any plug-ins or modules that the team includes in your product.
 Make sure that you know who owns these parts of your software.

 - Portfolio use – If you're a large company hiring a boutique software development agency, you can negotiate the price down by offering the company to allow using your software in their portfolio.
 If this isn't a case and you're not dealing with anything proprietary, it's also good to let the software development agency use your work for their portfolio.
 The team working on it will be more motivated to go above and beyond in working on the project.
 Moreover, this can also serve as a free advertisement for your software.
 If there's something confidential in your product, you need to give the final approval on all public information around it.

 We hope that this guide helps you to hire the best nearshoring partner on the market.
 If you're looking for more insights, keep a close eye on our blog, where we share expert advice on outsourcing software development.

-And if you’re on the lookout for a reliable nearshoring partner, get in touch with us.
+If you're on the lookout for a reliable nearshoring partner, get in touch with us.
 Our team has years of experience in delivering projects for different industries and verticals.